Chindians

+Etymology

+The term "Chindian" is a portmanteau for both "Chinese" and "Indian" people.

 Countries

 China

-Zhang Qian (d.
-113 BC) and Sima Qian (145-90 BC) make likely references to "Shendu ("Sindhu" in Sanskrit), and during Yunnan's annexation by Han Dynasty in the first century an Indian "Shendu" community was living there.
-During transmission of Buddhism from India to China from the first century onwards, many Indian scholars and monks travelled to China, such as Batuo (fl.
-464-495 AD)—founder of the Shaolin Monastery—and Bodhidharma—founder of Chan/Zen Buddhism and there was also a large Indian trader community in Quanzhou City and Jinjiang district who built more than a dozen Hindu temples or shrines, including two grand big temples in Quanzhou city.
-During colonial era, Indians were among the crew of the Portuguese ships trading on the Chinese coast beginning in the sixteenth century and Indians from Portuguese Indian Colonies (notably Goa) settled in Macau in small numbers.

-There are 45-48,000 Indian nationals/expatriates living in mainland China as of 2015, most of whom are students, traders and professionals employed with Indian IT companies and banks.
-There are three Indian community associations in the country.
+There are around 45,000–48,000 Indian nationals/expatriates living in mainland China as of 2015.

 Hong Kong

-Indians have been living in Hong Kong long before the partition of India into the nations of India and Pakistan.
-They migrated to Hong Kong as traders, police officers and army officers during colonial rule.

-2,700 Indian troops in Hong Kong arrived with British occupation on 26 January 1841, who later played an important role in setting up of the University of Hong Kong (HKU) and the Hong Kong and Shanghai Banking Corporation (HSBC).
 25,000 of the Muslims in Hong Kong trace their roots back to what is now Pakistan.
-Around half of them belong to 'local boy' families, Muslims of mixed Chinese (Tanka) and Indian/Pakistani ancestry, descended from early Indian/Pakistani male immigrants who took local Chinese wives and brought their children up as Muslims.
+Around half of them belong to 'local boy' families, Muslims of mixed Chinese (Tanka) and Indian/Pakistani ancestry, descended from early Indian/Pakistani male immigrants who took local Chinese wives and brought their children up as Muslims and many remained there after the handover from Britain to China in 1997 as part of the SAR.
 These "local Indians" were not completely accepted by either the Chinese or Indian communities.

 India

 There are tiny communities of Chinese who migrated to India during the British Raj and became naturalised citizens of India and there are 189,000 estimated total ethnic Chinese of Chindian or full Chinese ancestry.
 The community living in Kolkata numbers around 4,000 and 400 families in Mumbai, where there are Chinatowns.
 Chinese Indians also contributed to the development of fusion Indian Chinese cuisine (Chindian cuisine), which is now an integral part of the Indian culinary scene.

 There are an estimated 5,000–7,000 Chinese expatriates living in India as of 2015, having doubled in number in recent years.
-Most work on 2- to 3-year contracts for the growing number of Chinese brands and companies doing business in India.
+Most work on 2 to 3 year contracts for the growing number of Chinese brands and companies doing business in India.